Regal Fritillary Habitat at Fort Indiantown Gap

 Participants should meet at the Fort Indiantown Gap Recreation Center in Building 13-190, located at the intersection of Asher Miner Road, Clement Avenue and Route 443 (GPS coordinates in decimal degrees: North 40.431, West 76.591).

-Visitors are encouraged to wear appropriate clothing and footwear for a nature walk on well-maintained or mowed trails.
+Visitors of all ages are encouraged to bring cameras and binoculars and should wear appropriate clothing and footwear for a nature walk on well-maintained trails or mowed paths.
+Feel free to bring insect repellent, sun screen, and other personal comfort items.
+Drinking water will be provided.
 No reservations are required and no rain dates will be scheduled.

-The tours also will include information related to current efforts to restore native grassland habitat across Pennsylvania with the ultimate goal of returning the Regal Fritillary to areas where they formerly were found.
+The tours also will include information related to current efforts to restore native grassland habitat across Pennsylvania and current efforts to raise Regal Fritillary caterpillars from eggs in a lab with support from the PA Wild Resource Program and in partnership with ZooAmerica North American Wildlife Park and Pennsylvania State University.
+The ultimate goal is to return the Regal Fritillary to areas where they were located in the recent past.

-In addition to the Regal Fritillary, which is considered a federal species of concern, Fort Indiantown Gap is home to 99 Pennsylvania Wildlife Action Plan priority species.
-It also provides a wide variety of habitats for 36 species of mammals, 143 breeding species of birds, 34 species of reptiles and amphibians, 25 species of fish, 792 species of plants, and many notable species of invertebrates including 85 species of butterflies and 237 species of moths.
-The installation also features 1,000 acres of scrub oak and pitch pine barrens and 3,000 acres of native grassland habitat – the largest in the state.
+Fort Indiantown Gap is home to 112 Pennsylvania Wildlife Action Plan priority species.
+It also provides a wide variety of habitats for 36 species of mammals, 143 breeding species of birds, 34 species of reptiles and amphibians, 25 species of fish, 792 species of plants, and many notable species of invertebrates including 85 species of butterflies and 243 species of moths.
+The installation also features 1,000 acres of scrub oak and pitch pine barrens and over 4,500 acres of native grassland habitat – the largest in the state.

 Fort Indiantown Gap is the only live-fire, maneuver military training facility in Pennsylvania.
 It balances one of the region’s most ecologically diverse areas with a military mission that annually supports 19,000 Pennsylvania National Guard personnel and more than 130,000 other states’ Guard, military, law enforcement, and civilian personnel each year.